 Variable Value <1-4059> Shows ICMP statistics for the specific interface index.
 If you do not specify an interface index, the command output includes all IPv6 ICMP interfaces.
 Specifies the VLAN ID in the range of 1 to 4059.
 By default, VLAN IDs 1 to 4059 are configurable and the system reserves VLAN IDs 4060 to 4094 for internal use.
 On switches that support the vrf-scaling and spbm-config-mode boot configuration flags, if you enable these flags, the system also reserves VLAN IDs 3500 to 3998.
 VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1. gigabitethernet {slot/port[/sub-port]} Identifies a single slot and port.
-If your platform supports channelization and the port is channelized, you must also specify the sub-port in the format slot/port/sub-port. loopback <1-256>> Identifies a loopback interface. mgmtethernet mgmt Identifies the management interface.
-This parameter only applies to hardware with a dedicated, physical management interface. tunnel <1-2000> Identifies a 6in4 tunnel ID. vrf WORD<1-16> Specifies the VRF name. vrfids WORD<0-512> Specifies the VRF ID.
+If the platform supports channelization and the port is channelized, you must also specify the sub-port in the format slot/port/sub-port. loopback <1-256>> Identifies a loopback interface. mgmtethernet mgmt Identifies the management interface.
+This parameter only applies to hardware with a dedicated, physical Note: management interface.
+Exception: only supported on VSP 8600 Series. tunnel <1-2000> Identifies a 6in4 tunnel ID. vrf WORD<1-16> Specifies the VRF name. vrfids WORD<0-512> Specifies the VRF ID.